Sydenham B. Alexander

-Sydenham Benoni Alexander (December 8, 1840 – June 14, 1921) was a Democratic U.S. Congressman from North Carolina between 1891 and 1895.
+Sydenham Benoni Alexander (December 8, 1840 – June 14, 1921) was a Confederate veteran of the American Civil War who served two terms as a Democratic U.S. Congressman from North Carolina between 1891 and 1895.

 Early life

 Alexander, born near Charlotte, North Carolina in 1840, attended preparatory schools in Rocky River and Wadesboro and graduated from the University of North Carolina at Chapel Hill in 1860.
 His uncle, William Graham, was Governor of North Carolina as well as Secretary of the Navy.

-Career
+Civil War

 At the outbreak of the American Civil War in 1861, he enlisted in the Confederate Army as a private in the First Regiment, North Carolina Volunteer Infantry.
 He was elected captain of Company K, Forty-second North Carolina Regiment, in June 1862.
 He detached from his company in 1864 and served as inspector general on the staff of Maj.
 Gen. Robert F. Hoke.

+Career

 After the Civil War, Alexander was a member of the North Carolina Senate in 1879, 1883, 1885, 1887, where he was instrumental in the establishment of the North Carolina College of Agriculture and Mechanic Arts (later North Carolina State University; Alexander served on its board of trustees), and was president of the North Carolina Railroad.
 He became the first president of the North Carolina Farmers Alliance around 1887.
 He was an unsuccessful candidate for the Democratic nomination for Governor of North Carolina in 1888.
 After his defeat at the state convention by Daniel Gould Fowle, Alexander was offered the nomination for Lieutenant Governor but declined.